ludwig-ai/ludwig/README.md

 Furthermore, new models, with their own specific hyperparameters, can be easily added by implementing a class that accepts tensors (of a specific rank, depending of the datatype) as inputs and provides tensors as output.
 This encourages reuse and sharing new models with the community.
-Refer to the [Developer Guide](developer_guide.md) for further details.
+Refer to the [Developer Guide](http://uber.github.io/ludwig/developer_guide/) for further details.

 Full documentation
 ------------------

-You can find the full documentation [here](http://uber.github.io/ludwig/), inside the `docs` directory, with the documentation sources available in `mkdocs/doc/documentation.md`.
+You can find the full documentation [here](http://uber.github.io/ludwig/).